shaobohou/coverme/README.md

 # coverme

-A Clojure library designed to ... well, that part is up to you.
+A Clojure app for generate cover song chains using the spotify API

 ## Usage